InvoluteHell/ThreeKeysProgramming/README-EN.md

 ### Is HTML, Brainfuck acceptable?

 Hell no. :)

-### I'm using a niche language that has appeared in previous Github language stats, but not in the latest quarterly stats, okay?

-Yes, as long as it appears in any period.

-> 5. Unlimited programming languages, but the use of very niche languages ​​is prohibited; our definition of very niche is: [Github language statistics](https://madnight.github.io/githut/#/pull_requests/2022/1 ) that never appeared on

-This rule is set up to prevent the competition from becoming a "minority language discovery competition that can directly output HelloWorld" or a "self-created language competition", not to impose too many restrictions on everyone.

 ### My language was in the statistics but not in most recent, still ok?